Tomato cucumber salad is the quintessential summer side dish. Using the best produce of the season, it crunches with freshness & garlicky bite.

 If you don’t have Persian cucumbers, you can replace 2 Persian cucumbers with 1 English cucumber.

-Put sliced cucumbers, onion, diced tomatoes, and vegan feta in a mixing bowl.
-(Set some of the feta aside to finish the completed salad.)
+- Crumbled vegan feta (Set some aside to finish the completed salad.)

 Can I make it ahead of time?

 Cucumbers and tomatoes both get juicy and soften over time.

 So I recommend making this salad the day you’re going to eat it, if possible.